karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 Lindner et al. 2014 for estimating the extent of the radio relic and have double checked that the extent are consistent with the outer contours.
 The schematic is just to give the reader an idea of where the relic is compared to the rest of the cluster.
-We used the numerical values given by L13 to all the calculation (See later discussion).
+We used the numerical locations given by L13 for all the calculation (See later discussion).

 > The concept of time-since-pericenter is interesting, but it need to be
 > clarified (the
 > time at pericenter is only defined in section 3.3).

+We completely agree with this suggestion.
-The definition is added to second paragraph of P.3, the introduction section of the paper.
+The definition has been added to second paragraph of P.3, the introduction section of the paper.

 > I would suggest that you draw a diagram of the merger (may be at
 > different time step) so that the reader can have a clearer idea of the